 - Preheat your oven to 325 degrees F.

-- Grease the sides and bottom of an 8 or 9 inch round pan generously with butter, then line the bottom with parchment paper (I traced the pan with a pencil and cut slightly inside the line).
+- Grease the sides and bottom of an 8 or 9 inch round cake pan generously with a little bit of the butter, then line the bottom with parchment paper (I traced the pan with a pencil and cut slightly inside the line).

-- In a large mixing bowl or standing mixer, cream together the butter and sugar.
+- In a large mixing bowl or standing mixer, cream together the butter (1/2 cup) and sugar (1/2 cup).

 - Add the egg and mix on high until fluffy, about 2 minutes.

-- Add the flour and mix at a low speed until fully combined.
-Add the warm water and mix until combined, then increase the speed to high and beat for one more minute.
+- Add the flour (2 cups) and mix at a low speed until fully combined.
+Add the warm water (3/4 cup) and mix until combined, then increase the speed to high and beat for one more minute.

-- Allow to cool in pan for at least 10 minutes, then flip upside down to remove from pan.
+- Allow cake to cool in pan for at least 10 minutes, run knife along the edge to loosen, then flip upside down onto a plate or cutting board to remove from pan.
+Flip rightside-up onto a plate or cake dish.
 Discard parchment paper.

 - Dust top of cake with confectioner’s sugar and garnish with orange zest, if desired.

-- Serve the cake warm, topped with the orange mascarpone cream and extra orange zest.
+- Serve the cake warm, topped with the orange mascarpone cream and extra orange zest/slices.

 Hiiii!!!
 I was thinking of baking this in a bundt pan.
 Obviously I wont be able to use parchment paper… what are your thoughts??
 Would it slide out without using parchment paper??